apike/allenpike.com/_posts/2020-09-28-closet-six-months.markdown

 ---

 A famous notion in the business world is the “Curse of the new HQ”.
-The theory is that companies tend to build out a swanky new office just as their success peaks, at which point a fancy space full of potential turns into an expensive millstone.
+The theory is that companies tend to build out a swanky new office just as their success peaks, at which point a fancy space full of potential becomes an expensive millstone.

 I saw this happen up close when I was first starting out in technology.
 I watched a growing company design and build a beautiful new office building, only to lose a client that was [too big to lose](https://allenpike.com/2018/the-big-deal).
 Within a year, I was helping them move out to a much more modest space.
 Although there doesn’t seem to be a lot of evidence for this being a statistically significant phenomenon, I’ve long been cautious about building out any kind of office for Steamclock.